High Availability

 Configure Maximum Number of Control Connections

 By default, the maximum number of control connections that each tunnel interface can establish is the same as the maximum number of OMP sessions that is configured on the Cisco IOS XE Catalyst SD-WAN device.
-The default value for MOS is 2.
+The default value for Maximum OMP sessions (MOS) is 2.

 Configuring the maximum number of control connections for a tunnel interface for a Cisco IOS XE Catalyst SD-WAN device is a two-part process: